SkinCeuticals' C E Ferulic Serum Is as Life-Changing as Everyone Says

 The derm also recommends this serum from TruSkin, saying it “brightens, revitalizes, and hydrates the skin with its formulation combining vitamins C and E, hyaluronic acid, and aloe vera.”

-With the same three active ingredients as C E Ferulic, along with hydrating hyaluronic acid, many say this is one of the closest matches out there—and it’s less than $30.
+With the same three active ingredients as C E Ferulic, along with hydrating hyaluronic acid, many say this is one of the closest matches out there—and it’s only $33.